Senior Member, Association of Computing Machinery (ACM)

 Bruce F. Webster & Associates LLC (Principal / Founder) [2001 - present]

 Directing international practice as IT consultant (organizational and project management, quality assurance, systems architecture, security, investment/M&A) and as expert witness in IT-related matters, including IT project failure, intellectual property (copyright, trade secrets, patents), consulting practices, software engineering, IT security, computer document forensics.
-Have written expert reports, provided testimony via affidavit, and testified in federal court, state court, arbitration (US and Japan), and deposition.
+Have written expert reports, provided testimony via affidavit, and testified in federal court, state court, arbitration (US, Japan, UK), and deposition.
 Have served as neutral expert and as arbitrator in two different matters.